Combining photography with various media Frank Rainer Heckers develops inspiring techniques that integrate 3-D printing,

 Shot around New York in found places this group explores the beauty,

-mixed media collage - 28x36"his series explores the concept of persona and self-image
+mixed media collage - 28x36"A series that explores the concept of persona and self-image

 and illustrates the interplay of masqureade and revelation.